Have You Ever Thought Of Having A Dinner Party?

 As I get back to the table everyone else has finished dinner and my plate has been hardly touched.
 I clear all the dishes and fend off the offers by my guests for help as the last thing I want is everyone congregating back in the kitchen over a sink full of dirty dishes.
 I need them to stay put.
 I hand them another bottle of wine to open as this will distract them long enough for me to plate the desserts.

-My dessert did not turn out at all like it looked on Pinterest.
+My dessert did not turn out at all as it looked on Pinterest.
 Oh well, maybe my guests are tipsy enough to not even notice that my dessert is ugly.
 I know at least it tastes good.
-Back in the dining room as I empty my glass of wine, I scarf down a whole plate of ugly dessert and realize that is the first plate of food I have had all day.
+Back in the dining room as I empty my glass of wine, I scarf down a whole plate of ugly dessert and realize that it is the first plate of food I have had all day.

 The conversation drones on until late in the night and I am sleepy and barely able to keep up.
 It is now past midnight and I have been up since 5:30 AM.
 Guests start talking about opening another bottle of wine and normally I would be up for it but tonight I am thinking about all the dishes I have to do.
 I am secretly thinking if I sneak off to the kitchen I could get a jump on them.
-But this is not an option with this crew of guests as they would all insist in getting in the kitchen with me.
+But this is not an option with this crew of guests as they would all insist on getting in the kitchen with me.

 A Very Long Evening